Our Mission:

 About our collection • Exhibits • Support the museum

-History • Frequently asked Questions • Contact us
+History • Frequently asked Questions • Corporate Officers & Members of the Board • Contact us

 The Aurora Regional Fire Museum is located in Aurora's old Central Fire Station.
 The museum is open to the public regular hours, and features a variety of interactive exhibits designed to educate and entertain children, families, and firefighters.